Njunu-sk/Review/Validation/index.md

 vue add tailwind
 ```

 Let's clean up the default Vue setup by deleting the HelloWorld component and its dependencies.
-Create a new component and set up the tailwind template, copy and paste the template from the above [pen][https://codepen.io/dev_njunu/pen/ylbqqqm].
+Create a new component and set up the tailwind template, copy and paste the template(Tailwind Form Template) body elements from the above [pen][https://codepen.io/dev_njunu].
 Fire up the server and navigate to the local port, you will have a registration form.
 Feel free to customize it to your liking.

 ### Introducing VeeValidate